tbensky/PiNN_Projectile/readme.md

 ![Figure 1](https://github.com/tbensky/PiNN_Projectile/blob/main/System/trajectory.jpg?)

-Going with our idea that a PiNN is sparse data + physics, we'll remove all but 5 of the data points, which are as follows
+Going with our idea that a PiNN is sparse data + physics, we'll remove all but 5 of the data points, which are the only ones will use to train the PiNN.
+Here they are

   |     t     |     vx     |     vy     |     v     |     x     |     y     |
   | --------- | ---------- |  --------- | --------- | --------- | --------- |